cancerchange/symfony-docs/book/doctrine.rst

     // $product = $query->setMaxResults(1)->getOneOrNullResult();

 If you're comfortable with SQL, then DQL should feel very natural.
-The biggest difference is that you need to think in terms of "objects" instead of rows in a database.
+The biggest difference is that you need to think in terms of "objects" instead of tables in a database.
 For this reason, you select *from* the ``AppBundle:Product`` *object* (an optional shortcut for ``AppBundle\Entity\Product``) and then alias it as ``p``.